voucherifyio/voucherify-openapi/docs/guides/campaign_recipes/Stacking-Promotion-Tiers.md

 > 👍 Before you start
 >
 > Make sure you already know key concepts of cart promotions by following the documentation:
-- Read how to [create promotion](https://support.voucherify.io/article/519-create-cart-level-promotions) with stacks using the Dashboard.
+> - Read how to [create promotion](https://support.voucherify.io/article/519-create-cart-level-promotions) with stacks using the Dashboard.
-- Read how to [create promotion](ref:create-promotion-campaign) with stacks using the Voucherify API.
+> - Read how to [create promotion campaign](ref:create-campaign) with stacks using the Voucherify API.

 ## Promotion stacks overview